Minimax estimation of Functional Principal Components from noisy discretized functional data: Introduction

 To fully understand the statistical complexity of functional principal component analysis, it is necessary to compute the minimax rates of estimation and to compare it with the parametric bounds obtained by \citet{Mas}.
-Upper bounds in the case of noisy discretized data have also been proposed \citep{BX15,Hall}. \cite{Hall} established optimal rates of convergence of order $n^{-\frac{2r}{2r+1}}$ in the case where the number of per-indivudal observations is bounded and the signal has $r$ bounded derivatives. \cite{DP19} studied a generalization to heterogeneous noise with possible time dependency at the price of two strong assumptions: analyticity of the eigenfunctions and finite rank of the covariance operator of the signal; the achieved rate is then $n^{-1}+p^{-2}$.
+Upper bounds in the case of noisy discretized data have also been proposed \citep{BX15,DP19}. \cite{BX15} established results under strong conditions of the eigenvalues of the operator. \cite{DP19} studied a generalization to heterogeneous noise with possible time dependency at the price of two strong assumptions: analyticity of the eigenfunctions and finite rank of the covariance operator of the signal; the achieved rate is then $n^{-1}+p^{-2}$.

-Here we study non-asymptotic convergence rates for the estimation of the eigenelements of the covariance operator $\Gamma$ under a mild regularity assumption on the process $Z$.
+Here we study convergence rates for the estimation of the eigenelements of the covariance operator $\Gamma$ under a mild regularity assumption on the process $Z$.
 Denoting by $\alpha$ this regularity, our assumption is equivalent to assuming that the kernel $K$ is a bivariate $\alpha$-H\"older continuous function.
 Under a moment assumption for process $Z$, we obtain rates of the form

 These rates, which are new, are, moreover, optimal in the minimax sense for the estimation of the first eigenfunction (we prove a lower bound).
 We illustrate these rates in practice on simulations.